TypedAssistant/TypedAssistant/README.md

 ## Warning

-This add-on is for **developers**, and people that have good knowledge of TypeScript and Bun/Node.
+This add-on is for people that have good knowledge of TypeScript and Bun/Node.
 React knowledge is required too, if you go down that route.

-Please file issues for bugs, and MRs are open and welcome.

 ## Bun ❤️